vensder/plexure-devops-hw1/README.md

 ## Implementation

-The script has the unit tests, which run by CI system GitHub Actions by push or PR.
+The script has the unit tests, which run by CI system GitHub Actions by push or PR to master.

+The tests passed for Python 3.6, 3.7, 3.8 versions.

 Script output IP ranges for the region passed as an argument.